alemi055/scripts-and-data/README.md

 ## 5. Get rid of all the non-viral contigs

 Code - Try #1

-    #!/bin/bash
-    #SBATCH -c 10                           # Number of CPUS requested.
-If omitted, the default is 1 CPU.
-    #SBATCH --mem=50G                       # mem in gb
-    #SBATCH -t 5-0:0:0                      # How long will your job run for?
-If omitted, the default is 3 hours.
-    #SBATCH -J db                           # Name of job

     #1.
 Build the database
         wget ftp://ftp.ncbi.nlm.nih.gov/blast/db/nt.*tar.gz
         # Extract all files with: tar xvzf

     #2.
 Blast the contigs against the database.

+    #!/bin/bash
+    #SBATCH -c 10                            # Number of CPUS requested.
+If omitted, the default is 1 CPU.
+    #SBATCH --mem=50G                        # mem in gb
+    #SBATCH -t 14-0:0:0                      # How long will your job run for?
+If omitted, the default is 3 hours.
+    #SBATCH -J essai_3_blastn                # Name of job

         module load gcc/7.3.0 blast+/2.10.0
-        blastn -db nt -query transcripts.fasta -out id_contigs_spades.out
+        blastn -task blastn -db nt -query transcripts_3.fasta -out id_contigs_spades_3.out -evalue 10e-20 -word_size 7 -max_target_seqs 100